zogzog/cubicweb/doc/book/devrepo/repo/hooks.rst

 * if so, check the value is in the range
 * if not, raise a validation error properly

-Now Let's augment our schema with new `Company` entity type with some relation to `Person` (in 'mycube/schema.py').
+Now let's augment our schema with a new `Company` entity type with some relation to `Person` (in 'mycube/schema.py').

 .. sourcecode:: python